 2. Completed Non-Academic Recommendation Letter.
 The second recommendation letter should be from an individual who is familiar with the applicant's professional, community, and/or civic activities, especially those related to underserved communities and, if applicable, federal pipeline program experience.
 The recommender can be a current or former employer, community leader, colleague, or anyone who has knowledge of the applicant's demonstrated work and/or interest and motivation to provide care to underserved communities.

-Applicants may want to encourage recommenders to consider documenting any experience in high priority service areas (i.e. Indian Health, Rural, Tribal, FQHC, and CHC) or federal pipeline programs.
+Applicants should encourage recommenders to document any experience in high priority service areas (i.e. Indian Health, Rural, Tribal, FQHC, and CHC) or federal pipeline programs.
 The recommender must describe his or her relationship to and length of time acquainted with the applicant.
-The non-academic recommendation letter must have the applicant's name, application ID number, the recommender's name, title, organization and address.
+The non-academic recommendation letter must have the applicant's name, application ID number, the recommender's name, title, organization, and address.
 The completed recommendation must be signed and uploaded to the online recommender portal.
 The recommendation letter should address the discussion points described in the instructions to the recommender.
-The evaluator cannot be a relative of the applicant, or be the same individual who completed the Academic Recommendation letter g.
-Self-Certification.
-Applicants are required to certify the accuracy, truthfulness, and completeness of the information entered in the online application.
+The evaluator cannot be a relative of the applicant, or be the same individual who completed the Academic Recommendation Letter.